Everything (Climie Fisher album)

-Everything is the debut album by British pop duo Climie Fisher, released in February 1988.
-The album includes the duo's biggest hit and best-remembered single, "Love Changes (Everything)", and reached #14 on the UK Albums Chart.
+Everything is the debut album by the British pop duo Climie Fisher, released in February 1988.
+The album includes the duo's biggest hit and best-remembered single, "Love Changes (Everything)", and reached No. 14 on the UK Albums Chart.
 Their song "Room to Move" was remade by the group Animotion on their 1989 self-titled album.

 The song "Love Changes (Everything)" was used in the movie How I Got into College.

 In 2009, the record company Edsel re-released and remastered both Climie Fisher albums, and included all the original B-sides, with the notable exception of the original version of "Love Like a River".